c0dycode/Borderlands-Mac-Linux-Stuff/README.md

 Find
 B9 27 00 00 00 0F

+For the latest version since the Lilith DLC use this file offset instead:
+01ADFA79

 Change the 27 to the hexvalue you want your inventory to be.
 For 100 Inventoryslots use 64 for example.
 ```